CostiCatargiu/NEWFireSmokeDataset_YoloModels/README.md

 `YOLO models performnce comparison`

-Based on this dataset, I trained several YOLO models and conducted comparison metrics to evaluate their performance in terms of speed and accuracy.
-TTo train, evaluate, and infer using YOLO, I utilized another repository of mine, [`ALLYoloModels`](https://github.com/CostiCatargiu/AllYoloModels).
-UThis repository allows for easy switching between models depending on the task at hand.
+Based on this dataset, I trained several YOLO models and conducted comparison metrics to evaluate their performance in terms of $\color{cyan}{\textsf{speed and accuracy.}}$ To train, evaluate, and infer using YOLO, I utilized another repository of mine, [`ALLYoloModels`](https://github.com/CostiCatargiu/AllYoloModels).
+This repository allows for easy switching between models depending on the task at hand.
 I have provided detailed instructions there on how to use it.